 Data wrangling is often used for the exploratory process of discovering new or unique ways of looking at data.
 Smaller teams or departments faced with “Big Data” scenarios use it to consider all the possibilities available for specific analytics.
 In other words, data wrangling transforms the data into a format that allows users to find exactly what they are looking for from the data.

-ETL tools are frequently used for data mining, transmitting, and gathering data for a data warehouse.
+The best ETL tools are frequently used for data mining, transmitting, and gathering data for a data warehouse.
 Once the data has been well-defined and structured, it can be stored in a data warehouse where it becomes available for analytics.

 The Cloud Data Integration Primer now.